phiphiphi31/SBT/README.md

 # SuperSBT: Faster and Stronger Single Branch Transformer Tracking

+### This the modified version of our work "Correlation-Aware Deep Tracking".
+You can find it in https://arxiv.org/abs/2203.01666

 ### We hope this work can attract more researchers/engineers to build a simple but strong Single Branch Transformer (SBT) driven tracker.
 Code and paper will be released publicily.